Zeroday-D/Zeroday-D/README.md

 <br />

-I'm a self-taught passionate FrontEnd developer from India 🇮🇳
+I am a self taught FrontEnd and backend developer

 **About me**

-- 📈 Built github-readme-stats, verlyjs and more, **50m+** hits • **31K** stars on GitHub
+- 📈

 - ❤️ I love writing TypeScript, and building fun experiments on type-level